topfreegames/pitaya/docs/configuration.rst

   * - pitaya.groups.etcd.endpoints
     - localhost:2379
     - string
     - Comma separated list of etcd endpoints to be used by the groups etcd service
+  * - pitaya.cluster.sd.etcd.user
+    -
+    - string
+    - Username to connect to etcd
+  * - pitaya.cluster.sd.etcd.pass
+    -
+    - string
+    - Password to connect to etcd
   * - pitaya.groups.etcd.prefix
     - pitaya/
     - string